radgrad/docusaurus2/docs/developers/deployment/howto/setup-digital-ocean-server-mup.md

       one: {}
     }
   },

+  proxy: {
+    domains: 'changme.edu',
+    ssl: {
+      letsEncryptEmail: 'changeme@hawaii.edu',
+      forceSSL: true
+    }
+  }
 };

 ```
-There is one occurrence of the string “changeme”, and two occurrences of the string “111.222.333.444”.

-Change the string “changeme” (i.e. the server root password) to the Droplet root password you specified above.

-Change the string “111.222.333.444” to the IP address associated with this Droplet.
-(In the screenshots above, the Droplet’s IP address is 167.172.222.158.)
-Be sure to use the “ipv4” address, not the “Private IP” address!
+Note that there are several occurrences of the string “changeme”.
+You need to update these to indicate your custom domain and your root password.

-Note that the “host” value is just the IP address, but the ROOT_URL is “http://” followed by the IP address.
+Note that the “host” value is just the domain name, but the ROOT_URL is “https://” followed by the domain name.

 ## Configure app/.deploy/settings.js

-Copy sample.settings.js to settings.js.
+Copy app/.deploy/sample.settings.js to settings.js.
 Edit this file to include appropriate credentials and other information specific to your deployment.

 ## Run mup setup